TilakJannu/kasparro-ai-agentic-content-generation-system-Tilak-Mahesh-Jannu/docs/projectdocumentation.md

 Multi-Agent Content Generation System

-1. Problem Statement

-Modern content platforms often need to generate large volumes of structured, reusable content from limited structured data (for example, product catalogs).
-Traditional approaches rely on monolithic scripts or tightly coupled logic, making systems hard to scale, extend, or maintain.

-The objective of this project is to design and implement a production-style agentic automation system that transforms a small, fixed product dataset into multiple machine-readable content pages, while demonstrating:

-clear agent boundaries

-modular system design

-reusable content logic

-deterministic, structured outputs

-The focus is on engineering design and automation, not creative content writing or UI development.

-2. Solution Overview

-This project implements a multi-agent content generation pipeline that processes a single product dataset and automatically produces:

-an FAQ page (categorized user questions),

-a product description page,

-a comparison page against a fictional product,

-all as clean JSON outputs.

-The system is intentionally designed as a set of cooperating agents, each with a single responsibility, coordinated by a thin orchestrator.
-Reusable logic blocks and declarative templates ensure that the system is extensible and maintainable.

-Key design goals:

-separation of concerns

-composability

-determinism

-machine-readability

-3. Scope & Assumptions
-In Scope

-Processing a single structured product dataset

-Rule-based generation of user questions

-Template-driven assembly of multiple content pages

-JSON-only, machine-readable outputs

-Deterministic execution (same input → same output)

-Out of Scope

-External data sources or research

-LLM prompting or creative text generation

-UI or frontend development

-Database persistence

-Natural language optimization

-Assumptions

-The input product data is trusted and provided in the expected structure

-All generated content must be strictly derived from the given dataset

-The fictional comparison product is intentionally minimal and static

-4. System Architecture
-4.1 High-Level Architecture

-The system follows a layered agentic architecture:

-Raw Product Data
+1. Introduction

+Modern digital platforms often need to generate consistent, structured content (FAQs, product pages, comparisons) from limited structured data such as product catalogs.
+Many systems solve this using monolithic scripts, which quickly become difficult to extend, test, or maintain.

+This project addresses that problem by designing a modular, agentic content generation system.
+Instead of one large script, the system is composed of independent agents, reusable logic blocks, and declarative templates that work together to produce machine-readable content pages.

+The focus of this project is system design and automation, not creative writing or UI development.

+2. What the System Does

+Given a single structured product dataset, the system automatically generates:

+an FAQ page containing categorized user questions,

+a Product Description page built from reusable content blocks,

+a Comparison page against a fictional but structured product,

+All outputs are produced as clean JSON files, suitable for APIs, CMS pipelines, or further automation.

+The system is deterministic:

+the same input will always produce the same output.

+3. Design Philosophy

+The system is built around four core principles:

+1. Single Responsibility

+Each agent does one job only, with a clear input and output.

+2. Separation of Concerns

+Agents coordinate work

+Logic blocks transform data

+Templates define structure

+The orchestrator manages flow

+No layer does another layer’s job.

+3. Reusability

+Logic blocks and agents are designed to be reused across:

+multiple page types

+different products

+future workflows

+4. Machine-First Output

+All outputs are structured JSON — not prose — ensuring reliability and downstream compatibility.

+4. System Architecture Overview

+At a high level, the system works as a step-based agent pipeline:

+Product Data
    ↓
 ProductParserAgent
    ↓
 QuestionGenerationAgent
    ↓
 ContentBlockAgent
    ↓
 TemplateAssemblyAgent
    ↓
 OutputValidationAgent
    ↓
 JSON Outputs

-A central Orchestrator manages execution order and data flow but does not perform any transformation or business logic.
+A thin Orchestrator coordinates execution but contains no business logic.

-4.2 Design Principles
-Single-Responsibility Agents

-Each agent performs exactly one task and exposes a clear input/output contract.

-Reusable Logic Blocks

-All domain-specific logic is implemented as pure functions, independent of agents and templates.

-Template-Driven Assembly

-Page structure is defined declaratively via templates, not hardcoded logic.

-Machine-Readable First

-All intermediate and final artifacts are structured objects.
-Final outputs are valid JSON.

-5. Agent Design & Responsibilities
+5. Agent Responsibilities
 5.1 ProductParserAgent

-Responsibility

-Validate raw product input
+Purpose: Normalize and validate raw product input.

-Normalize data into a canonical internal model
+Converts raw product data into a canonical internal model

-Input

-Raw product dataset

-Output

-Normalized product object with stable field structure

-Key Characteristics

-Pure transformation
+Ensures consistent field structure for downstream agents

-No content generation
+Performs no content generation

-No page awareness
+This agent acts as the foundation of the pipeline.

 5.2 QuestionGenerationAgent

-Responsibility
+Purpose: Discover user intent.

-Automatically generate categorized user questions
+Automatically generates categorized user questions

-Derive questions using deterministic, rule-based logic
+Uses rule-based logic derived from product attributes

-Input

-Normalized product model

-Output

-Dictionary of categorized questions (Informational, Usage, Safety, Purchase, Comparison)

-Key Characteristics

-No answers

-No formatting

-Represents user intent discovery only
+Produces no answers and no formatting

+This agent answers the question:

+“What would users naturally ask about this product?”

 5.3 ContentBlockAgent

-Responsibility

-Compose reusable content blocks by invoking logic functions
+Purpose: Build reusable content components.

-Input

-Normalized product model

-Output

-Named content blocks (benefits, usage, safety, pricing)
+Invokes pure logic blocks to extract benefits, usage, safety, and pricing

-Key Characteristics

-Page-agnostic
+Produces named, structured content blocks

+Has no knowledge of pages or templates

-Reusable across multiple templates
+These blocks are reusable across multiple page types.

-No orchestration logic

 5.4 TemplateAssemblyAgent

-Responsibility
+Purpose: Assemble pages using templates.

-Assemble page-level structures using declarative templates
+Reads declarative templates

-Input

-Template definition

-Required data fields

-Output

-Structured page object

-Key Characteristics

-Generic and template-driven

-No content generation

-Enforces required fields
+Injects required data fields

+Produces page-level structured objects

+It performs composition only, with no content logic.

 5.5 OutputValidationAgent

-Responsibility

-Validate assembled pages before serialization

-Enforce page-type–specific structural rules

-Input

-Assembled page object

-Output

-Validated page or explicit error

-Key Characteristics

-Acts as a final gatekeeper
+Purpose: Act as the final safety gate.

-No data mutation

-Ensures machine-readability
+Validates page structure based on page type

+Ensures required fields are present

+Rejects invalid or incomplete outputs

+This guarantees machine-readable correctness.

 6. Reusable Logic Blocks

-Logic blocks are implemented as pure functions that transform structured input into structured output.
+Logic blocks are implemented as pure functions that:

+accept structured input,

+return structured output,

+contain no side effects.

 Examples include:

-benefits extraction
+extracting benefits,

-usage structuring
+structuring usage instructions,

-safety information aggregation
+aggregating safety information,

-pricing normalization
+normalizing pricing,

-product comparison assembly
+assembling comparison data.

-These blocks:

-have no side effects

-contain no orchestration logic

-are independently testable

-are reusable across page types
+Because they are pure and isolated, these blocks are easy to test and reuse.

 7. Templates

-Templates are data-only JSON definitions that specify:
+Templates are data-only JSON definitions that describe:

-page type
+page type,

-required fields
+required fields,

-structural expectations
+structural expectations.

-Templates do not:
+They do not contain:

+logic,

+conditionals,

-generate content
+content generation.

-apply formatting rules

-contain logic

-This allows new page types to be added by defining new templates without modifying existing agents.
+This makes the system easy to extend — new pages can be added by defining new templates without modifying agents.

 8. Orchestration Flow

-The orchestrator coordinates execution as a deterministic step pipeline:
+The orchestrator executes the pipeline in a clear, deterministic order:

 Parse and normalize product data